bkeepers/git-history/article.md

 ## Cleanup Recent History

-Sometimes it is not clear until a few steps later that you are on the wrong path.
+Sometimes it is not clear until after a few missteps that there is a better path.
 Git's flexibility makes it easy to create checkpoints along the way, offering a point to return to if things go wrong.

 In my daily development, I commit as often as possible.
 Anytime I think to myself "ok, that is done, now what?", I commit.
 While this leads to a revision history that accurately reflects the order of events, the noise of many tiny commits can actually inhibit the maintainability of large projects.
 So once I am ready to share my changes with my team, I review my unpublished commits and clean them up.